godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> One of the oldest human needs is having someone to wonder where you are when you don't come home at night.
+> Real loss is only possible when you love something more than you love yourself.
-> — *Margaret Mead*
+> — *Robin Williams*

-_Last updated: Thu Jul 17 02:13:48 UTC 2025_
+_Last updated: Fri Jul 18 02:04:58 UTC 2025_
 <!-- END_QUOTE -->

 <hr>